richelbilderbeek/TestConceptMap/README.md

 [![Build Status](https://travis-ci.org/richelbilderbeek/TestConceptMap.svg?branch=master)](https://travis-ci.org/richelbilderbeek/TestConceptMap)
 [![codecov.io](https://codecov.io/github/richelbilderbeek/TestConceptMap/coverage.svg?branch=master)](https://codecov.io/github/richelbilderbeek/TestConceptMap?branch=master)

-TestConceptMap is a tool to test ConceptMap classes.
+TestConceptMap is a tool to visually test the ConceptMap classes:

 ![Explanation](TestConceptMapWelcome.png)

+TestConceptMap is intended:
+ * to measure the code coverage
+ * to allow for profiling
+ * *not* to test the logic behind all RibiClasses (this is done by TestRibiClasses)

 ## Building